The blogosphere has quickly become one of the most crowded corners of the internet, with new sites and over 2 million blog posts being added everyday.

-In this way the program carves out a niche for itself in a crowded informational marketplace.
-If you really want a niche focus, go for vegan cooking!
+In this way, the program carves out a niche for itself in a crowded informational marketplace.
+If you really want a niche focus, go for the carnivore lifestyle cooking!

 By confining your blog to a smaller niche, you can more readily build up a reputation as an online authority on a given subject.
 It is much easier to become the best blog in a smaller niche than it is to become an authority on a topic that is too broad to be manageable.
 It is also important to remember that people search for specific information when they are online.